 How can I locate my study abroad options?

 Visit your campus study abroad office or search all CUNY study abroad office websites and programs through the Online Directory of CUNY Study Abroad and International Exchange Programs.
 You can also participate in programs outside offered by other universities, such as SUNY.
 Search university websites for program information.
-Finally, organizations such as University Study Abroad Consortium (USAC) sponsor programs in a host of nations.
+Finally, organizations such as University Study Abroad Consortium (USAC) and SIT sponsor programs in a host of nations.
 You are also encouraged to read study abroad programs reviews on Abroad101.

 How can I finance my study abroad program?

 Tuition--Macaulay will pay tuition, according to tuition policy relevant to the term(s) abroad, for any credit-bearing program.

 - Opportunities Fund: You can submit an Opportunities Fund application to request funding for program costs--including airfare, housing, and meals (see Opportunities Fund-hotlink!).
 Depending on your year, you may be limited to the funding amount your request receives.
 However, you can apply for the full $7500 if you participate in a semester or year-long program.